-- A full mobile laboratory was deployed to Bikoro Reference Hospital on 12 May 2018 and was fully operational by 16 May 2018.
-A second mobile laboratory is active in Mbandaka and a third one in Itipo has been functional since 30 May 2018. - A National Laboratory Strategy has been developed, focusing on GeneXpert for confirmatory testing in key sites such as Ebola Treatment Centres (ETC).
+- Training of laboratory technicians on biosafety, polymerase chain reaction analysis and general information on EVD is ongoing in the city of Mbandaka. - A total of 80 laboratory technicians in the city of Kinshasa were trained in appropriate sample collection, packaging and transportation as well as infection prevention and control principles. - A full mobile laboratory was deployed to Bikoro Reference Hospital on 12 May 2018 and was fully operational by 16 May 2018.
+A second mobile laboratory is active in Mbandaka and a third one in Itipo has been functional since 30 May 2018. - A National Laboratory Strategy has been developed, focusing on GeneXpert for confirmatory testing in key sites such as Ebola Treatment Centres (ETCs).
 GeneXpert is now fully functional in Bikoro Health Zone and Mbandaka.
-Additional GeneXpert machines are being sent to the affected areas. - As of 20 June 2018, 216 samples have been tested in the different sites, leading to confirmation of 38 EVD cases.
+Additional GeneXpert machines are being sent to the affected areas. - As of 23 June 2018, 340 samples have been tested in the different sites, leading to confirmation of 38 EVD cases.